canberkvarli/spark/README.md

   – Sign up and be able to save uniquely created sounds.
   – Sign in and be able to play existing recordings.

-• Record and Play buttons
+• Record and Play buttons,
 • Drum pads on the keyboard